-- The following terms are defined in Appendix A of HKFRS 9 or paragraph 9 of HKAS 39

-Financial Instruments: Recognition and Measurement and are used in this Standard with the meaning specified in HKAS 39 and HKFRS 9.

-- amortised cost of a financial asset or financial liability

-- available-for-sale financial assets
+- The following terms are defined in paragraph 9 of HKAS 39 and are used in this Standard with the meaning specified in HKAS 39. - amortised cost of a financial asset or financial liability - available-for-sale financial assets - derecognition

-- derecognition

 - derivative

 - effective interest method

 - financial asset or financial liability at fair value through profit or loss

 - financial guarantee contract

-- financial liability at fair value through profit or loss

 - firm commitment

 - forecast transaction

 - hedge effectiveness

 - hedged item

 - hedging instrument

-- held for tradingheld-to-maturity investments
+- held-to-maturity investments

 - loans and receivables

 - regular way purchase or sale

 - transaction costs.

 - In this Standard, 'contract' and 'contractual' refer to an agreement between two or more parties that has clear economic consequences that the parties have little, if any, discretion to avoid, usually because the agreement is enforceable by law.
 Contracts, and thus financial instruments, may take a variety of forms and need not be in writing.

 - In this Standard, 'entity' includes individuals, partnerships, incorporated bodies, trusts and government agencies.